github/developer.github.com/content/v3/repos/hooks.md

 > For instance, the [email](https://github.com/github/github-services/blob/master/lib/services/email.rb)
-service is a built-in GitHub service that will send event [payloads](#payloads) to, at most, two email addresses, use an optional `Approved` header, and can send the email 'from' the commit author.
+service is a built-in GitHub service that will send event [payloads](#payloads) to, at most, two email addresses.
 It will trigger for the `push` event by default and supports the `public` event type as well.

 A number of services have been integrated through the open source